PallaviSatya/ML-PROJECT/README.md

 # ML-PROJECT
-It will consists all my ml projects from basics to a little bit advanced.
+This repo will consists all my ml projects from basics to a little bit advanced.